rojo-rbx/rojo.space/docs/properties.md

 []
 ```

 ### BinaryString
-A base64-encoded string.
+The BinaryString type cannot be specified implicitly.
+For explicit values, the format is a base64-encoded string.

 ```json
 "SGVsbG8sIHdvcmxkIQ=="
 ```

 ### Bool
-A boolean value.
+For both implicit and explicit values, the format is a boolean value.

 ```json
 true